DipHE Person-Centred Counselling

 What’s it about?

 The module develops students’ consideration of a range of recognised models of reflective practice which will provide a framework for personal and professional development across the course.
-The module will provide students with further opportunities for self-exploration and insight in support of their developing congruence, empathy and unconditional positive regard (UPR) as trainees in person-centred counselling.
+The module will provide students with further opportunities for self-exploration, creative expression and insight in support of their developing congruence, empathy and unconditional positive regard (UPR) as trainees in person-centred counselling.
+There is an emphasis on ethical principles, trainee responsibilities, and culturally sensitive practice.

 What do I learn?